Trust Co. of Vermont Sells 2,185 Shares of PepsiCo, Inc. (NASDAQ:PEP)

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Cowen Prime Advisors LLC acquired a new stake in shares of PepsiCo during the second quarter worth $34,000.
-Financial Insights Inc. acquired a new position in PepsiCo in the second quarter valued at about $36,000.
-AGF Investments LLC acquired a new position in PepsiCo in the second quarter valued at about $37,000.
-Guidance Point Advisors LLC acquired a new position in PepsiCo in the third quarter valued at about $43,000.
-Finally, Itau Unibanco Holding S.A. acquired a new position in PepsiCo in the second quarter valued at about $44,000.
-Hedge funds and other institutional investors own 70.48% of the company’s stock.
+A number of other large investors have also bought and sold shares of PEP.
+44 Wealth Management LLC lifted its holdings in shares of PepsiCo by 88.0% in the second quarter.
+44 Wealth Management LLC now owns 10,116 shares of the company’s stock valued at $1,499,000 after purchasing an additional 4,736 shares in the last quarter.
+Fulcrum Capital LLC raised its holdings in PepsiCo by 7.9% during the second quarter.
+Fulcrum Capital LLC now owns 50,328 shares of the company’s stock worth $7,457,000 after acquiring an additional 3,681 shares in the last quarter.
+Lincoln National Corp raised its holdings in PepsiCo by 7.5% during the second quarter.
+Lincoln National Corp now owns 25,712 shares of the company’s stock worth $3,810,000 after acquiring an additional 1,786 shares in the last quarter.
+LexAurum Advisors LLC raised its holdings in PepsiCo by 7.7% during the second quarter.
+LexAurum Advisors LLC now owns 3,403 shares of the company’s stock worth $504,000 after acquiring an additional 243 shares in the last quarter.
+Finally, Sargent Bickham Lagudis LLC raised its holdings in PepsiCo by 7.3% during the second quarter.
+Sargent Bickham Lagudis LLC now owns 5,507 shares of the company’s stock worth $816,000 after acquiring an additional 377 shares in the last quarter.
+70.48% of the stock is owned by hedge funds and other institutional investors.

-In other news, CFO Hugh F. Johnston sold 37,266 shares of the firm’s stock in a transaction dated Thursday, October 21st.
-The stock was sold at an average price of $160.30, for a total value of $5,973,739.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other PepsiCo news, CFO Hugh F. Johnston sold 37,266 shares of PepsiCo stock in a transaction dated Thursday, October 21st.
+The stock was sold at an average price of $160.30, for a total transaction of $5,973,739.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Company insiders own 0.14% of the company’s stock.

 PepsiCo (NASDAQ:PEP) last announced its earnings results on Monday, October 4th.
 The company reported $1.79 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.73 by $0.06.
 PepsiCo had a return on equity of 58.31% and a net margin of 10.62%.
 The business had revenue of $20.19 billion during the quarter, compared to analyst estimates of $19.39 billion.
 During the same period last year, the company earned $1.66 EPS.
 PepsiCo’s revenue for the quarter was up 11.6% compared to the same quarter last year.
 Equities analysts anticipate that PepsiCo, Inc. will post 6.25 earnings per share for the current fiscal year.